-Genetic testing startup Prenetics gets $40M from investors including Alibaba’s Hong Kong fund
+Genetic testing startup Prenetics gets $40M from investors, including Alibaba’s Hong Kong fund

 TechCrunch last covered Prenetics when it announced its Series A in March 2016.
 Since then, chief executive officer Danny Yeung tells us that the company has expanded from one product to “building an entire health eco-system” that focuses on preventative health.
 Its offerings now include genetic tests for diet, hereditary health conditions, responses to medication, risk of inherited cancers and preconception screening.
 People who have taken a Prenetics test also have access to apps that use their DNA profile to make diet and lifestyle recommendations.

-In a press statement, Alibaba Hong Kong Entrepeneur’s Fund executive director Cindy Chow said “We have been highly impressed with the mission and business strategy adopted by Prenetics.
+In a press statement, Alibaba Hong Kong Entrepreneurs Fund executive director Cindy Chow said “We have been highly impressed with the mission and business strategy adopted by Prenetics.
 In a short time, the company has emerged as Southeast Asia’s market leader in genetic testing and digital health.
 We look forward to working closely with Prenetics throughout Alibaba’s network of companies to provide individuals with valuable health information.”Featured Image: KTSDESIGN/SCIENCE PHOTO LIBRARY/Getty Images

 0